2018 Student Research Forum Winners Announced

 Second Place – Tom Crook: "The Effect of Effort on Iowa Gambling Task Performance.”

 L to R 1st place winners: Ross Boley, Zachary Sparks, Dr. Nathanial Swigger, Nicholas Clawson and Meisha Runyon.

 L to R 2nd place winners: Calaudia A. Kuchan, James Sullivan and Edward J. Cox IV.
 Not pictured Tom Crook.

 First place award winners received a $200 cash prize; second place award winners received a $100 cash prize.

 To learn more about the Student Research Forum or about student research at Ohio State Newark, contact Nathaniel Swigger, associate professor of political science, at firstname.lastname@example.org.

-The Ohio State University at Newark offers an academic environment that’s challenging but supportive with world-renowned professors and access to Ohio State’s more than 200 majors.
+The Ohio State University at Newark offers an academic environment that’s inclusive of diversity, challenging but supportive with world-renowned professors and access to Ohio State’s more than 200 majors.
 It’s where learning comes to life.
 Research, study abroad and service learning opportunities prepare students for their careers in ways they never expected.